Radical

 London NW1 2BJ

-The overall conference theme is 'Whose statistics?', encapsulating RadStats concerns as outlined in www.radstats.org.uk/about.htm
+The overall conference theme was 'Whose statistics?', encapsulating RadStats concerns as outlined in www.radstats.org.uk/about.htm

 Booking